dgarnitz/vectorflow/README.md

 }
 ```

-This will create a `job and you will get the following payload back:
+This will create a `job` and you will get the following payload back:

 ```
 {
-    message': f"Successfully added {batch_count} batches to the queue", 'JobID': job_id
+    'message': f"Successfully added {batch_count} batches to the queue", 'JobID': job_id
 }
 ```